Daughter of Australian businessman named as one of the victims in Sydney attack

 New South Wales police commissioner Karen Webb said in a press conference that a man in his 30s killed in the attack was a security guard at the shopping centre.

-Three other women, aged between 20 and 55, died in the shopping centre.
+“Let us stand together in solidarity, offering support and prayers to those grieving and affected by this heartbreaking loss,” the statement said.

+New South Wales Police confirmed a fourth victim in 47-year-old Jade Young, who worked as an architect in Sydney.

-Police said two of the victims are from overseas with no family in Australia.
+Police said the other two victims are from overseas with no family in Australia.
 Police said they are attempting to contact their families.

 Flowers have been laid by members of the public in Sydney, paying tribute to those who were killed, injured and affected by the attack.